Richard Grosvenor, 1st Earl Grosvenor: Personal life

 Grosvenor was interested in the acquisition of art, as well as Thoroughbred horse racing and horse breeding.
 He bred several Thoroughbred racehorses, including Medley (1776 – 1792), whom Grosvenor subsequently sold to Sir John Lade; he also purchased the racehorses and stallions Gimcrack in 1771, and Potoooooooo ("Pot-8-Os") in 1778, the latter at the 1200 Guineas Stakes.
-Grosvenor also owned the racehorses Mambrino (b.
-1768), Protector (b.
-1770), Sweet William (b.
-1768), and Sweetbriar (b.
-1769), as well as bred Rhadamanthus (b.
-1787), who was sold to William Frisby by 1795; Daedalus (b.
-1791), whom Grosvenor sold to a "Mr. A. Bayton" at the end of 1794; et al.
+Grosvenor also owned the racehorses Mambrino (born 1768), Protector (born 1770), Sweet William (born 1768), and Sweetbriar (born 1769), as well as bred Rhadamanthus (born 1787), who was sold to William Frisby by 1795; Daedalus (born 1791), whom Grosvenor sold to a "Mr. A. Bayton" at the end of 1794; et al.

 He was also the principal patron of the satirist and journalist William Gifford.
 For his art collection he acquired works from Italy, and also bought paintings from Benjamin West (including his painting of The Death of General Wolfe), Thomas Gainsborough, Richard Wilson and George Stubbs.
 In 1788 a collection of literary pieces composed at Eaton was published as The Eaton Chronicle, or The Salt-Box.
 Grosvenor was appointed as a Fellow of the Royal Society in 1777.
 To breed his race horses Grosvenor established studs at Wallasey and at Eaton.
 His horses won the Derby on three occasions and the Oaks six times.
 His racing silks were yellow, with a black cap.

 In the 1760s, Grosvenor occupied Aubrey House, in the Campden Hill area of Holland Park.
 A London County Council blue plaque commemorates Grosvenor and other residents of the house.